Individual Neutral Athletes at the 2024 Summer Olympics: Media coverage

-The main Russian and Belarusian broadcasters (such as Belteleradio, Channel One Russia, Match TV, and VGTRK) did not broadcast or acknowledge the Olympic and Paralympic Games, except for brief summaries and negative coverage as part of their criticism of the Western world.
+The main Russian and Belarusian broadcasters (such as Belteleradio, Channel One Russia, Match TV, and VGTRK) did not broadcast or even acknowledge the Olympic and Paralympic Games, except for brief summaries of each day's events in news programming.
+Broadcasters in Russia adopted a negative view on the Games by capitalising on even the slightest mistake in any event, as part of their criticism of the Western world.
 This is the first time since 1984 that there was no official coverage of the Games in the two former Soviet countries, when a similar approach was used during the Games in Los Angeles.

 Many Russian newspapers and websites, along with Kremlin officials, also adopted a negative view of the Games by cherry picking and accentuating any flaw they could identify: for example, the media accentuated the crime and the "inconvenience" of the security measures, while the Russian Foreign Ministry complained about the weather and the inclusion of the LGBTQ community during the opening ceremony.

 The Associated Press noted on 27 July 2024 that Belarusian and Russian viewers depended on satellite channels and streaming services of neighbouring countries (such as Kazakhstan) to get reasonable coverage of the Games, with the Moscow Times noting a rise in social media channels touting pirated streams to Belarusian and Russian viewers.
 Without an official broadcaster in Russia, the IOC made their Olympics.com streaming service available to viewers in said country.